umee-network/umee.cc/content/pages/faq.md

 <details>
 <summary>I have another question that’s not answered here.</summary>

-Take a look at the [official documentation](https://umeeversity.umee.cc/) - if you can’t find the answer to your question here, share it with us in the [#ask-community channel on Discord](https://discord.com/invite/umee) or in the Umee [Telegram](https://t.me/umeecrosschain).
+Take a look at the [official documentation](https://umeeversity.umee.cc/) - if you can’t find the answer to your question here, share it with us in the [#support-chat on Discord](https://discord.com/invite/umee) or in the Umee [Telegram](https://t.me/umeecrosschain).

 </details>